Max-sm-yc/ConvolutionGate/README.md

 ![alt text](assets/benchmark_dashboard.png)
 *Speedups most noticeable as total tokens increase*

-The kernel is only slightly faster than Torch compile likely due to the matmuls taking up the majority of runtime and being harder to optimize.
+The kernel is similar to Torch compile likely due to the matmuls taking up the majority of runtime and being harder to optimize.
 ![alt text](assets/image.png)
 *Nsight Compute profile shows the 2 CUTLASS kernels taking up the vast majority of runtime*
 ### AI Usage (Antigravity Gemini 3.7, Cursor Composer 2.5, M365 Copilot)